 What do the following females have in common: a 15-year-old high school student, a 19-year-old college student, a 23-year-old full-time employee and a 32-year-old business owner?
 They are all clients who came to Assurance in the last few months considering abortion.

-When a client comes here, she is often having the worst day of her life.
+When a client comes here, she often has the worst day of her life.
 She is freaking out and feeling hopeless.
 She desperately wants to talk with someone who will listen to her without judging her.
-Many times we are amongst the first ones they open up to about their pregnancy.
+Many times, we are amongst the first ones they open up to about their pregnancy.
 Here are two of their stories.

 “I recently found out I am pregnant, again.
 I have a six month old girl, who saved my life.
 Before her, I had been drinking regularly, smoking cigarettes, and experimenting with drugs.
 I also lived in a relative’s basement and had a deadend job that did nothing but support my habits.
 After finding out about my first pregnancy, all of that stopped.
 My daughter’s father, “Jacob,” moved out of his parent’s house, and went from working as a bartender to getting a job in law enforcement.
 We now have a two bedroom duplex, and neither one of us are doing the destructive things we used to.
 We are both back in church and I am so thankful for the direction that God has taken our lives.